fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 }, [])
 ```

 A reference to an event handler function is assigned to the variable <em>eventHandler</em>.
 The promise returned by the <em>get</em> method of Axios is stored in the variable <em>promise</em>.
 The registration of the callback happens by giving the <em>eventHandler</em> variable, referring to the event-handler function, as a parameter to the <em>then</em> method of the promise.
-It isn't usually necessary to assign functions and promises to variables, and a more compact way of representing things, as seen further above, is sufficient.
+It isn't usually necessary to assign functions and promises to variables, and a more compact way of representing things, as seen below, is sufficient.

 ```js
 useEffect(() => {